FLORIDA OF THE CONQUISTADOR

 mercantilism which decreed that a nation that was not self-sufficient will

-determined this wealth, but with the discovery in 1492 for another hemisphere by
+be dominated by its neighbors.
+The discovery in 1492 for another hemisphere by

-GOLD, GLORY, AND GOD
+GOLD, GLORY, AND GOD AS GOALS

 The conquistadors of Spain who ventured into the lands